7 Side Hustles Great Cooks and Chefs Can Start for Extra Cash

 7. Start a Food Blog, Podcast, or YouTube Channel

-These mediums offer many opportunities for affiliate marketing, which may mean more cash in your pocket.
-The greater following you build, the more likely brands and companies could pay you to promote their products.
+These mediums offer many opportunities for food influencers to make money with affiliate marketing, in which you earn a percentage of any sale you refer to a brand or company.
+The greater the following you build, the more likely brands and companies could pay you to promote their products.

 You may decide to make your content free and utilize ads for income, or you may opt to charge for subscriptions.
 Many successful podcasts utilize the subscription model after growing a substantial audience.